beitsafe/laravel-uuid-auditing/README.md

 ## Based On

-This package is based on https://github.com/fico7489/laravel-pivot and using webpatser/laravel-uuid
+This package is based on https://github.com/fico7489/laravel-pivot

 ## Install